code-423n4/2023-05-maia/README.md

 - Starts May 30, 2023 20:00 UTC
 - Ends July 5, 2023 20:00 UTC

 ✨ All participating wardens are encouraged to submit an Analysis prior to the closing date.
-[Guidelines and FAQ can be found here.](https://code4rena.notion.site/Analyses-Guidelines-and-FAQ-2808a71e08e44c81a985527194f5f118) The submission form for Analyses is scheduled to go live June 6, 2023.
+[Guidelines and FAQ can be found here.](https://code4rena.notion.site/Analyses-Guidelines-and-FAQ-2808a71e08e44c81a985527194f5f118)

 ## Automated Findings / Publicly Known Issues